Kamakura shogunate: Mongol invasions

 The Mongols returned in 1281 with a force of some 50,000 Mongol-Korean-Chinese along with some 100,000 conscripts from the defeated Song empire in south China.
 This force embarked and fought the Japanese for some seven weeks at several locations in Kyushu, but the defenders held, and the Mongols made no strategic headway.
 Again, a typhoon approached, and the Koreans and Chinese re-embarked the combined Mongol invasion forces in an attempt to deal with the storm in the open sea.
 At least one-third of the Mongol force was destroyed, and perhaps half of the conscripted Song forces to the south over a two-day period of August 15–16.
 Thousands of invading troops were not able to embark in time and were slaughtered by the samurai.
 Such losses in men, material, and the exhaustion of the Korean state in provisioning the two invasions put an end to the Mongols' attempts to conquer Japan.
-The "divine wind," or kamikaze, was credited for saving Japan from foreign invasion.
+The "divine wind", or kamikaze, was credited for saving Japan from foreign invasion.

 For two further decades the Kamakura shogunate maintained a watch in case the Mongols attempted another invasion.
 However, the strain on the military and the financial expenditures weakened the regime considerably.
 Additionally, the defensive war left no gains to distribute to the warriors who had fought it, leading to discontent.
 Construction of defensive walls added further expenses to the strained regime.

 Decline and fall

 In 1331, Emperor Go-Daigo took arms against Kamakura, but was defeated by Kamakura's Ashikaga Takauji and exiled to Oki Island, in today's Shimane Prefecture.
 A warlord then went to the exiled emperor's rescue, and in response the Hōjō sent forces again commanded by Takauji to attack Kyoto.
 Once there, however, Takauji decided to switch sides and support Go-Daigo.
 At the same time another warlord loyal to the emperor, Nitta Yoshisada, attacked Kamakura and took it.
-About 870 Hōjō clan, including the last three Regents, committed suicide at their family temple, Tōshō-ji, whose ruins were found in today's Ōmachi.
+About 870 Hōjō clan members, including the last three regents, committed suicide at their family temple, Tōshō-ji, whose ruins were found in today's Ōmachi.

 In 1336, Ashikaga Takauji assumed the position of shōgun himself, establishing the Ashikaga shogunate.